-A dog of that house shall move me to stand: will take the wall of any
+A dog of that house shall move me to stand: I will take the wall of any man or maid of Montague's.

 That shows thee a weak slave; for the weakest goes to the wall.

 True; and therefore women, being the weaker vessels, are ever thrust to the wall: therefore I will push Montague's men from the wall, and thrust his maids to the wall.